On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

-In British Columbia new liquor licences and amendments to existing licences are issued by the Liquor & Cannabis Regulation Branch (LCRB)
+In British Columbia new liquor licences and amendments to existing licences are issued by the Liquor & Cannabis Regulation Branch (LCRB).

 The Resort Municipality of Whistler (RMOW) has a role in many liquor licence applications, as the LCRB must request comment from local government on licensing decisions that may have an impact on the community.
 The RMOW requirements vary depending on the type of application.
 In some cases, the views of residents must be gathered and a formal resolution from Council obtained.

 • Food Primary Licences: For selling liquor by the glass, primarily at businesses such as restaurants where the focus is the service of food.
+Any business, even businesses without a primary focus on food service, can now apply for a food primary licence.

 • Liquor Primary Licences: For selling liquor by the glass, primarily at businesses such as pubs, lounges or nightclubs where the focus is beverage service, entertainment or hospitality.